-Michael is an Advisor at BIT North America.
-His research focuses on applying behavioral science to international development programs, decreasing violence, improving the quality of civic information ecosystems, and realigning technology with human flourishing.
-Michael is a 2018 Transatlantic Digital Debates Fellow with the Global Public Policy Institute.
-Before joining BIT, Michael worked for a microfinance NGO in Ghana, provided executive search consulting services for nonprofits and foundations, and co-founded a media company which explored the ethical implications of emerging technolgy.
+Before joining BIT, Michael worked for a microfinance NGO in Ghana, provided executive search consulting services for nonprofits and foundations, and co-founded a media company that explored the ethical implications of emerging technology.
+He is a 2018 Transatlantic Digital Debates Fellow with the Global Public Policy Institute.
 Michael holds a Bachelor’s degree in Economics with a specialization in International Economic Development from Seattle University.